Crow-EH/axios-clean-bench/README.md

 `yarn bench-parano`

-Runs a benchmark against http://localhost:8080/parano This endpoint returns a big JSON stripped from any null, empty string, object or array.
+Runs a benchmark against http://localhost:8080/parano.
+This endpoint returns a big JSON stripped from any null, empty string, object and array.

 The arrays and objects are cleaned recursively thanks to `JSON.parse`'s native behavior.